ME 333 Introduction to Mechatronics

 You will do a lot of programming in this course!
 If you are certain you hate programming, then this is not the course for you.
 But knowing how to program is very useful for any modern engineer.
 The language we will use is C, a fairly low-level language that works well for microcontrollers, which is more portable and not nearly as painful and low-level as assembly language.
 If you don't know C, that's not a problem, most students don't before taking ME 333; but you should plan to learn it, and rather quickly.
 You will have all the materials you need to start learning C before class starts, and the first assignment on C is due on the first day of class!
 The reason: even though we start out with C, that's not the main goal of this course.
 The main goal is to teach you about microcontrollers and mechatronics.
 Plus some students already have C background.

 You will bring your laptop to each class.
-As the quarter progresses, we will be handing out other equipment that you will need to bring to class, such as the NU32 development board that breaks out the PIC32MX795F512H microcontroller.
+As the quarter progresses, we will be handing out other equipment that you will need to bring to class, such as the parts necessary for our microcontroller, the PIC32MX170F256B.

 It is essential you do the assigned reading and watch the videos in advance of class.
 You will have an assignment and/or lecture comprehension questions (L-comps) due before every class, turned in electronically on Canvas.
 (This includes the very first day of class!)
 Once a week we will have a short quiz.
 Most classes will have a combination of a brief review, Q&A, and working individually or in small groups on problems while the instructors help answer any questions.